PMC/MoneyTracking/README.md

 ## Introduction

 This is a project that aims to create a user-friendly money tracking application.
-The program allows users to manage their finances by recording transactions, categorizing expenses, and analyzing spending patterns.
+The program allows users to manage their finances by recording transactions, categorizing expenses.

 ## Features